evan-wise/regis/README.md

 ## Troubleshooting

-If the terminal/console is blowing up you may need to run `npm run clean:install` which will delete dist and node_modules, run npm i, and then build the project.
+* If the terminal/console is blowing up you may need to run `npm run clean:install` which will delete dist and node_modules, run npm i, and then build the project.
+* Make sure your dev postgres db is running on your machine when you try and run locally.

 ## TODOs